The Malachite Box: Ideological influences

 Bazhov shared popular in the Soviet historiography anti-capitalist attitude.
 The owners of the Ural plants were depicted as worthless, idle, greedy and cruel.
 He criticized or parodied the Ural businessmen Alexei Turchaninov, Pavel Solomirsky and Dmitry Solomirsky.

-Critics didn't originally consider the texts suitable for children's reading because of their difficult multilayered language, but the ideological pressure caused them to be actively used for children's education at the Urals.
+Critics did not originally consider the texts suitable for children's reading because of their difficult multilayered language, but the ideological pressure caused them to be actively used for children's education at the Urals.
 Children were to "listen to the deeply rooted folk tales told by wise men and to follow the examples of the protagonists that these wise men presented".
 Mariya Litovskaya commented that the so-called "child-toned" stories were simplified and shortened so that even the unskilled reader could easily read each of them in one go.
 In such stories the children are the main characters and the mythical creatures do not threaten them, but instead help them, which compensated "for the inadequacy of the social and family help" and helped to create "favourable living conditions" for the children, therefore promoting a positive attitude in the young readers.
 The narrator often reminds the reader that even such magical help is no longer necessary, because the Soviet society has righted all the wrongs of a fairy-tale reality.

 Tatiana Kruglova comments that there is a clear split of characters based on their social class: there are working men, most often depicted as positive characters, and their masters, shown critically or ironically.
 But in the pre-war stories the class criteria existed as the background only.
 The conflict between the characters came from the collision between poetic and pragmatical, grand and common, irrational and rational.